DS-100/sp24-grad/gradproject.md

 You can start by analyzing the embeddings and the topic modeling data.
 You can then use linear regression to predict the hardness score, using existing or new features.

 You should also evaluate the model using appropriate metrics.
-One challenging aspect here is that the output score should be integer value, while linear regression output in continuous space.
+One challenging aspect here is that the output score should be integer value, while linear regression is used for continuous data.

 #### Getting Started

-To get started, we provide a notebook [`nlp-chatbot-starter.ipynb`](https://github.com/DS-100/sp24-dev/blob/main/proj_final/nlp-chatbot-analysis/nlp-chatbot-starter.ipynb) that demonstrate how to load and inspect the data.
+To get started, we provide a notebook [`nlp-chatbot-starter.ipynb`](https://github.com/DS-100/sp24-dev/blob/main/proj_final/nlp-chatbot-analysis/nlp-chatbot-starter.ipynb){:target="_blank"} that demonstrates how to load and inspect the data.

 Additionally, here are some example questions about the project that you are welcome to explore.